sandialabs/slycat/data/readme.txt

-﻿This directory contains example data for use with the dial-a-cluster application.
+This directory contains example data for use with the dial-a-cluster application.
 The subdirectories are as follows:

 weather -- a multivariate time series dataset containing weather statistics